 Devil

 I really enjoyed this movie.
-It’s another M. Night Shyamalan movie and is an amazingly directed movie, that captures the viewers attention.
+It’s a story from the wonderful brain of M. Night Shyamalan and is an amazingly directed movie, that captures the viewers attention.
 I really like twist endings and the movie builds the tension for all the characters brilliantly.

 It Follows